itsuhane/libsensors/README.md

 # libsensors

-Library for parsing and decoding data from Sensors.app.
+Library for parsing and decoding data from [itsuhane/sensors-ios](//github.com/itsuhane/sensors-ios).